Cindy Shatto: Depression

-Prior to competing at the 1976 Olympics, she went through a depressive period around 1974 and 1975, admitting she "lost the sparkle" for competitive diving as well as having a poorer attitude.
-Her performances around this time were described as only "barely" reflecting her talent as a top three diver in Canada and considered retiring from the sport to live a more traditional lifestyle.
-Her father, described as a perfectionist, did not understand her reversal in attitude or when she expressed her lack of interest in diving.
-Her older sister Becky was recognised in high school as being a "female athlete of the year", without the pressures of competition.
-Shatto began to compare her lifestyle to that of her sister's, thinking that "her life just started to look better than mine".
-After a period of reflection, she considered the positive aspects, including international travel and the people she had met.
-She was offered advice by fellow diver Beverly Boys which she said had "helped put me back together again".
-She began serious practicing again around August 1975 and accepted that, while happy with her performances, if she were to perform poorly it would be due to lack of practice and not attitude.
+Prior to the 1976 Olympics, Shatto went through a depressive period around 1974 and 1975, losing her motivation for competitive diving and developing a poor attitude.
+Her performances during this time barely reflected her talent as a top three diver in Canada.
+She even considered retiring from the sport to live a more traditional lifestyle, like her sister Becky, who was recognized as a "female athlete of the year" in high school.
+She started comparing her life to her sister's and felt envy.
+Shatto's father, a perfectionist, couldn't understand her change in attitude or lack of interest in diving.
+After reflecting on the positive aspects of diving, including international travel and the people she had met, Shatto was offered advice by fellow diver Beverly Boys, which helped her regain her motivation and confidence.
+She began serious practicing again around August 1975 and accepted that if she performed poorly, it would be due to lack of practice, not attitude.

 Olympics and beyond

 She had taken a year out of high school in 1976 to train for the Olympics full time.
 Shortly after turning 19, Shatto competed in the 1976 Olympics and was in second place in the women's 10 metre platform after five of eight dives, but dropped to fifth position following a sixth dive that was scored controversially.
-The Montreal Gazette at the time expressed the opinion that she had been "cheated out of at least a bronze", suggesting the Soviet and Swedish judges were bias when marking the dives, although Shatto felt that finishing fifth in the world was acceptable.
-Following the Olympics, she took six-month sabbatical after feeling "physically let down" by not winning anything in the competition.
-Prior to this, she had not taken more than three weeks off at a time.
-She returned to training in July 1977 to prepare for the world championships in 1978, practicing diving four to five hours a day.
+The Montreal Gazette at the time suggested that she had been "cheated out of at least a bronze," alleging bias from the Soviet and Swedish judges, although Shatto felt that finishing fifth in the world was still an accomplishment.
+After the Olympics, she took a six-month sabbatical, feeling "physically let down" by not winning anything in the competition, which was longer than the three-week breaks she usually took.
+Shatto returned to training in July 1977 to prepare for the world championships in 1978, practicing diving for four to five hours a day.